gudlyf/Wordpress-Plugin--Tag--Category---Author-Link-Button/readme.txt

 Activate in plugins admin screen.
 No options available.

-If you wish to make all users available for liking in the "Authors" submenu, you'll need to change one simple line in one of the source files.
+If you wish to make all users available for linking in the "Authors" submenu, you'll need to change one simple line in one of the source files.

 == ChangeLog ==

-1.0 - Initial release
+1.0 - Initial release.

-1.1 - Fixed path to plugin location
+1.1 - Fixed path to plugin location.